benny-edlund/task-pool/README.md

 ```
 `be::task_pool::reset` will block threads attempting to submit new tasks while waiting for current tasks to finish so should not be used during time sensitive program sections.

-When a `task_pool` is destroyed it will ensure only that the currently executing tasks finish so its is up to the user to ensure destruction occurs only after desired workload is complete.
+When a `task_pool` is destroyed it will ensure only that the currently executing tasks finish so its is up to the user to ensure destruction occurs only after desired workload is completed.

 ```cpp